twahl93247/tony_wahl/README.md

-# Tony Wahl -
+# Hello! -

-Hello, I'm Tony Wahl, an architectural designerwith a passion for creating innovative and sustainable spaces.
+I'm Tony Wahl, an architectural designerwith a passion for creating innovative and sustainable spaces.
 I hold a master's degree from the College of Architecture & Environmental Design, with a minor in historic preservation.

 ## Projects
 - Project 1